-You might know that it has something to do with phonics.
+You might have heard that it has something to do with phonics…

-But this conversation can get a little murky.
-So in today’s post, I’m going to explain what people usually mean when they talk about the “science of reading,” what excites me and concerns me about this conversation, and the best, science-based practices you can take away and use in your classroom.
+So in today’s post, I’m going to explain what people sometimes mean when they talk about the “science of reading,” what excites me and concerns me about this conversation, and the best, science-based practices you can take away and use in your classroom.

 The Reading Wars

 To understand the “science of reading” and this whole controversy, it’s important to have some background info about the Reading Wars.

 The Reading Wars refer to a long-running controversy over the “best” way to teach reading.
 It’s a debate about whether phonics or whole language is best.
 You probably already know what phonics is, but maybe not whole language.

 Whole language, if you’re not familiar, is a philosophy that focuses on making meaning from real reading and writing experiences.
 In a true whole language classroom, phonics are only taught “in context” – so for example, you might only teach the “ea” spelling pattern if you’re helping a child read the word “speak.”